 Scale Sustainable Agriculture

-Creating open source tools to depict sustainable agriculture’s economic and environmental benefits and developing a public database for studying crop yield and stability
+Publishing research and creating open source tools to depict sustainable agriculture’s economic and environmental benefits and developing a public database for studying crop yield and stability

 The Problem